ryansolid/dom-expressions/packages/babel-plugin-jsx-dom-expressions/README.md

 This plugin treats all lowercase tags as html elements and mixed cased tags as Custom Functions.
 This enables breaking up your view into components.
 This library supports Web Component Custom Elements spec.
 Support for common camelcase event handlers like React, dom safe attributes like class and for, a simple ref property, and parsing of objects for style, and classList properties.

-In general JSX Attribute Expressions are treated as properties by default, with exception of hyphenated(-) ones that will always be set as attributes on the DOM element.
+In general JSX Attribute Expressions are treated as attributes by default, with exception custom elements that will to properties and special fields like `class` and `style`.
 Plain string attributes will be treated as attributes.

 This library uses a heuristic whether to dynamic wrap expressions based on if they contain function calls or property access.
 Simple literals and variable expressions won't be wrapped.
 If you ever want to ensure it is not wrapped you can start the expression with `/*@once*/` comment.